learn-co-curriculum/ruby-symbols/README.md

 flatiron_school = {:instructor => "Isaac Newton"}
 ```

-In Ruby 1.9, we were introduced with the option of foregoing the hash-rocket (`=>`) when writing key/value pairs when the key is a symbol.
+In Ruby 1.9, we were introduced with the option of forgoing the hash-rocket (`=>`) when writing key/value pairs when the key is a symbol.
 Instead we can express it like this:

 ```ruby
 flatiron_school = {instructor: "Isaac Newton"}